-Dictation homework assignments may be assigned, at the professor's discretion.
+Dictation homework assignments may occasionally be assigned, at the professor's discretion.
 These provide a means for you to practice taking dictation and a means for your instructor to evaluate your progress and proficiency with the skill.
-Assignments are due at the beginning of class on the date indicated on the schedule.
-Late assignments will not be accepted without a written, valid excuse.
-If you cannot provide such an excuse, your grade for the assignment will be penalized one letter grade for each day the assignment is late.
+Assignments are due at the beginning of class on the date indicated, and the due dates are not negotiable.
+Late assignments will be accepted for full credit only with a written, valid excuse.
+LATE ASSIGNMENTS WILL BE ACCEPTED FOR PARTIAL CREDIT ONLY THROUGH THE START OF THE NEXT CLASS MEETING, AND WITH A PENALTY OF ONE LETTER GRADE FOR EACH DAY THE ASSIGNMENT IS LATE.
 Note that you are responsible for the work assigned in class even if you are absent from class, and that the assignment is still due on the date indicated-you should check the schedule online to see what material was assigned, and you should obtain notes on the relevant material from a classmate.
-No dictation assignment grades will be dropped.
+Remember that your lowest assignment grade will be dropped.